 - Bambusa textilis gracilis: Commonly known as Graceful bamboo, this is another one of the most popular species of bamboo, especially for privacy screens.
 The shoots grow tall, upright and elegant, as the name would suggest, producing a wonderful canopy of foliage.
 Again, like all members of the genus Bambusa, this is a tropical, clumping species.
 It prefers warmer climates but can handle winter temperatures down to about 20º F. Under ideal conditions it can get about 30 tall, with poles just over an inch thick.

 - Dendrocalamus hamiltonii var. edulis: This South Asian bamboo can grow to 50 or 60 feet tall, in tight clumps, with culms up to 5 or 6 inches thick.
 Zigzag culms are dull, dark green, with a profusion of long branches.
-Shoots are among the best tasting of any species.
+Shoots are among the best-tasting of any species.
+Dendrocalamus asper, a common commercial species, also has great-tasting shoots.

 Temperate bamboo for food